 The municipal pharmacies of the city of Genoa, in partnership with the Associazione Gigi Ghirotti, organise the collection of unused pharmaceuticals to provide for the needs of those would otherwise struggle to afford them.

-Through this project, Genoa's eight Farmacie Comunali distribute these "reused" pharmaceutical products, which must still be unopened, unexpired, and not thermolabile, to the cities humanitarian and health NGOs, including the Associazione Gigi Ghirotti.
+Through this project, Genoa's eight Farmacie Comunali distribute these reused pharmaceutical products, which must still be unopened, unexpired, and not thermolabile, to the cities humanitarian and health NGOs.
 Before they are distributed, all pharmaceuticals are further checked by the pharmacists.

 Pharmacies become collection points where local citizens can drop off pharmaceuticals they will not use.
-The effect of the project, the "reutilization" of pharmaceuticals, has three main benefits:
+The main benefits of the activity:

 - It reduces the consumption and wastage of pharmaceuticals, thus reducing both the economic and environmental costs of their production and their disposal.